Sustainability Partners

 www.cafeluzyluna.com/luz_verde_social_projects

-Teatro Infantil will run youth theatre workshops in the poor barios of Esteli, Nicaragua.
-Using the approach known as 'Theatre of the Oppressed' young people will explore their history and the problems they face while developing self-confidence and social skills.
+Colibri Arte Infantil run youth theatre and handcraft workshops in the poor barios of Esteli, Nicaragua.
+Using the approach known as 'Theatre of the Oppressed' young people explore their history and the problems they face while developing self-confidence and social skills.
+Another group are learning to make cards and decorations for sale in local markets. more

 Home